jinghuazhao/Caprion/README.md

 ## 7. Variant identification

-Again an iterative merging scheme is employed.
+An iterative merging scheme is employed; the HLA region is simplified but will be specifically handled.